 With Tantra, we can totally let go of external and internal attachments and finally enjoy ourselves.
 And that enjoyment is profoundly meaningful — leading us closer and closer to the bliss and emptiness of enlightenment, into which pure state we can absorb all living beings, freeing them at once from suffering.

 Tantric empowerments are given regularly at New Kadampa Tradition Centers throughout the world.
-Highest Yoga Tantra empowerments will be granted by Gen-la Khyenrab in Hong Kong this December 2014, and at Manjushri Kadampa Meditation Centre in the UK next summer 2015.
+Highest Yoga Tantra empowerments will be granted at Manjushri Kadampa Meditation Centre in the UK Summer 2015.